I asked Ellie from

 I think they turned out pretty great.
 Plus I finally got to use this cream and white stripped fabric I've been dying to use but haven't found the right project for.

-I used the tutorial from MADE for pillow case dimensions and basic assembly.
+MADE for pillow case dimensions and basic assembly.
 If you need it, I suggest going there for extra help.

 Materials: